nickt95/ucd-csci2312-pa2/README.md

 Clusters can be compared by ==, !=, <, >, <=, and >=.
 Clusters can be modifided by adding and removing points.

+The main functions uses Kmeans to find centroids.

 Compiler: GCC in Clion enviroment.
 * * *